GE-Community/ChaoSmash/README.md

   4. commit and push
   5. Make a new Pull Request
 ##### Note
-  1. You can'r merge your Pull request before someone reviewed it and approved it
+  1. Your PR needs to be approved before it can be merged
   2. Use comments in your code